AlibabaCloudDocs/cms/intl.en-US/Custom monitoring/View monitoring data.md

 2. In the left-side navigation pane, click **Application Groups**.

-3. On the **Application grouping** tab of the **Application Groups** page, click the name or ID of the application group that you want to view.
+3. On the **Application grouping** tab, click the name or ID of the application group that you want to manage.

 4. In the left-side navigation pane of the page that appears, click **Custom Monitoring**.

-5. On the Custom Monitoring page, view monitoring data in monitoring charts.
+5. On the Time Series tab of the Custom Monitoring page, select the time series and click **Dimensions**.

+6. In the Dimensions panel, select the dimension that you want to use and click **OK**.

+7. View monitoring data of the metric.